UniversityOfHawaii/shared-app-daemon-scripts/README.md

       jmxremote.access
       jmxremote.password
     ```
-1. Edit the jmxremote.password file and set the password.
+1. Edit the `jmxremote.password` file and set the password.
-1. Edit the app.parameters file and set these:
+1. Edit the `app.parameters` file and set these:
     ```
      APP_GRP
      CTX_NAME
      JMX_PORT
     ```
      and any other settings as needed.
+   (`APP_USER` is obsolete, and should be removed to avoid confusion.)
 1. RHEL8 only (as the daemon user):
    1. `mkdir -p $HOME/.config/systemd/user/` and copy `tomcat.service` to there (no editing required).
    1. Edit `$HOME/.bash_profile` to add `export XDG_RUNTIME_DIR=/run/user/$(id -u)`